-In this case, the random input produces sensible output-the network saw the letter P.
+In this case, the random input produces sensible output-the network saw a specific letter.

-Do you think you will always get P as the network's hallucination?
+Do you think you will always get the same letter as network's hallucination?

 ■ Comparison with linear associator

 What is the linear associator output for this input?
 We will follow the linear output with the squashing function, to push the results towards the hypercube corners: